enyalabs/EnyaFHE/utility_client/README.md

 # Configure your own algorithm

-**Please replace all instances of '5b745EDBb3f55ab7A12F9220' with your master token to configure**
+## Getting started

-The example master token will not work - functions will return:
+Please replace all instances of '5b745EDBb3f55ab7A12F9220' with your master token to configure.
+If you don't, the examples will not work - functions will return, for example:

 ```
 $ python3 ./utility_client/algo_list.py -s '5b745EDBb3f55ab7A12F9220'